Jimmy Collins: Personal life

-Jimmy Collins married Sarah Murphy in 1907, and the couple had two daughters.
-After his retirement from baseball, they moved back to Buffalo, where Collins worked for the Buffalo Parks Department.
+Jimmy Collins married Sarah Murphy in 1907, and the couple had three daughters, though their first died at a very young age.
+After his retirement from baseball, they moved back to Buffalo, where Collins worked for the Buffalo Parks Department as the head of the Municipal League.
 Collins died of pneumonia on March 6, 1943, at the age of 73.

 In popular culture

 Boston-based Celtic punk band Dropkick Murphys recorded the song "Jimmy Collins' Wake" on their 2013 album Signed and Sealed in Blood.
-The song, originally written by Richard Johnson, recounts Collins' wake in Buffalo, New York, at what is currently K.O.
-Bar and Grill on Delaware Ave.
+The song, originally written by Richard Johnson, recounts Collins' wake in Buffalo, New York.